 The proposed dock extension would be located immediately adjacent to the existing dock facility in open water where terrestrial vegetation is lacking.
 Furthermore, no vascular aquatic vegetation exists within the project area on SMI in the vicinity of the boat dock.
 Similarly, under the No Action alternative, continued maintenance dredging would be limited to actions within the aquatic environment (including disposal) and would not disrupt terrestrial vegetation communities.
 As such, a statement of findings for vegetation will not be prepared.
-Further, there would be no unacceptable impacts to vegetation.
+Further, there would be no unacceptable impacts to vegetation; the proposed actions are consistent with the Decision Making Requirements of 1.4.7.1 of NPS Management Policies (2006).
 Because there are no vegetative communities in the project area and because there would be no unacceptable impacts, this topic is dismissed from further analysis in this document.